-My writer at the time, Tony Barry, put it like this: “Tim wants lines that are good for runners and bad for your book.”
+My writer at the time, Tony Barry, put it like “Tim wants lines that are good for runners and bad for your book”.

-I tried to make them look 180 degrees the opposite of what Nike were doing at the time: an old-fashioned typeface – Baskerville, pastel colours and a delicate structure.
+I tried to make them look 180 degrees the opposite of what Nike were doing at the time.

 2. Use montages to suggest the runners are thinking.

-2. The montages worked well on faces, but not on actual running shots, and the Douglas Brothers had shot some great running images.
+2. The montages worked well on faces but not on running shots.

-I didn’t want the layout to be a fixed grid, I still wanted the thoughts to relate to the runner.
+I didn’t want the layout to be a fixed, cookie-cutter style, I wanted the thoughts to be positioned wherever the runner is.

 These two didn’t run.

-I did the next batch with the writer Dave Hieatt, of Howies, Hiut Denim and Do Lectures fame.
+I did the next batch with the writer Dave Hieatt of Howies, Hiut Denim and ‘The Do Lectures’ fame.

-When Dave left, I wrote a couple myself.
+I wrote a couple myself.
+They didn’t run.

-We’d run around Regents Park at lunchtime whilst at Publicis and drag ourselves around by agreeing we’d stop when we got to the gate.
-When we got to the gate we’d say we’ll stop when we got to hut, we’d fool ourselves to get around.
+We’d run drag ourselves around by agreeing we’d stop when we got to the gate.
+When we got to the gate we’d say we’ll stop when we got to hut.

-To be fair, he probably saw fifty ideas a day and look at the state of the rough I showed him:
+To be fair, Tim probably saw a hundred ideas a day, also, look at the state of the rough I showed him:

-We always showed the roughest, scuzziest of scamps at Leagas, it was almost showing respect – like we’re not going to try and fool you with fancy drawing and neat writing, we all know an idea when we see one”.
+We always showed the roughest, scuzziest of scamps at Leagas, it was almost showing respect; we know you’re not going to be fooled by fancy drawing and neat writing.

-I did some more ideas and came back to the Regents Park idea, surely other people must do that too?
+I wrote some more ideas but came back to the Regents Park idea, surely other people must do that too?

-I checked with a couple of other people in the department: “Do you ever do that thing when you’re running when you say you’re going to stop at a certain point then keep going to another point, then another?”
+I checked with a couple of other people in the Creative Department “Ever do that thing when you’re running where you say to yourself you’re going to stop at a certain point, then keep going point, then to another point?”

-I went through the draw of Douglas Brothers photography in the basement to find a shot I could use in a mock-up.
+I went through the draw of Douglas Brothers prints in the basement, looking for a shot I could use to mock-up the Regents Park idea.

 I found one that kind of worked if I retouched out the cars.

-I rarely argued with Tim, I thought he’s the boss, if I don’t like what he says I should work somewhere else.
+I rarely argued with Tim, I figured he’s the boss, if I don’t like what he says I should work somewhere else.